itsjohncs/superzippy/README.rst

 	superzippy: error: 1 or more arguments must be supplied.

-And now we have a single file containing all of Super Zippy's dependencies and code.
 We can send this single file (called ``superzippy`` above) to anyone and as long as they already have Python installed they can just run the file.

 How it Works
 ------------

-It installs the Python package you specify into a ``virtualenv`` using ``pip`` (so anything you can tell ``pip`` to install can be given to ``superzippy``), then grabs the site-packages directory out of the virtual environment and sticks it in a zip file along with some super bootstrapping code.
-Then it just makes the zip file executable.
+It installs the Python package you specify into a ``virtualenv`` using ``pip`` (so anything you can tell ``pip`` to install can be given to ``superzippy``), then grabs the site-packages directory out of the virtual environment and sticks it into a zip file along with some [super bootstrapping code](https://github.com/brownhead/superzippy/tree/master/superzippy/bootstrapper).
+Then it just [makes the zip file executable](http://sayspy.blogspot.com/2010/03/various-ways-of-distributing-python.html) by adding a proper shebang to it and flipping its executable bit.

 Motivation
 ----------